 There are plenty of reasons why you might have trouble getting approved for a traditional loan and may have to resort to a guarantor loan:

 - You have bad credit

-- You don’t want your credit report pulled
+- You don’t want your credit checked

 - You can’t get approved for the loan amount you need with a conventional loan

 - You want to get a lower interest rate with the help of a guarantor